 You can create your own log management setup using open-source tools.
 However, when using open-source tools, you have to be ready for various configuration challenges.
 A self-managed logging setup requires multiple complex integrations, constant infrastructure monitoring, and significant time investment in maintenance and upgrades.
 On the other hand, commercial cloud-based log management solutions offer quicker provisioning, higher scalability, greater performance, easier integration, dedicated technical support, and all this at a much lower Total Cost of Ownership (Total Cost of Ownership).

-Best Tools for Log Aggregation and Management in 2020
+Best Tools for Log Aggregation and Management

 As logs from different on-premises and cloud-based sources can vary in their format, Logstash is used to ingest and transform these logs into a common format for further processing.
 It can automatically filter and parse your event messages for easier analysis and visualization.
 Logstash is commonly deployed along with Elasticsearch and Kibana as part of the ELK-stack, which is used by many large organizations for log management and analytics.
 Being open-source, the ELK stack provides a high level of flexibility.